-The Jerusalem artichoke is actually a type of sunflower; it’s the tuber which is used as a root vegetable.
+The Jerusalem artichoke is actually a type of sunflower; it’s the tuber that is used as a root vegetable.
 When I was a boy eating this recipe at home, we used to call this salad the “Salade du Pauvre” or “Pauper’s salad” because Jerusalem artichokes were usually left for the livestock rather than humans.
 But I think it’s such a delicious vegetable.
 Far too good to throw to the pigs!

-"Jerusalem artichokes will oxidise quickly and discolour, to prevent this cover them in water acidulated with a squeeze of lemon."
+"Jerusalem artichokes will oxidise quickly and discolour; to prevent this, cover them in water acidulated with a squeeze of lemon."

 "This salad 'du Pauve' could be finished with a very rich ingredient… large generous slices of truffle.
 Some langoustines, tiger prawns, flaked smoked haddock would also be a delicious addition to this salad."

-"You could serve some vegetable crisps (beetroot, sweet potato, parsnip etc...) or use the skin from the artichokes and deep fry at 150C for a few minutes until crisp which would add colour and texture to the salad."
+"You could serve some vegetable crisps (beetroot, sweet potato, parsnip etc...) or use the skin from the artichokes and deep fry at 150C for a few minutes until crisp, which would add colour and texture to the salad."

 Recipe © Raymond Blanc 2018

 A personal tour of Raymond Blanc's legendary restaurant-hotel through the four seasons, with 120 recipes from his celebrated kitchens.

 Set in the rolling Oxfordshire hills, Le Manoir is a bastion of haute cuisine and a beacon of l'art de vivre.
 It is also the only country house hotel in Britain to have held two Michelin stars for more than three decades.